sec-bit/awesome-buggy-erc20-tokens/README.md

 1. vulnerabilities in Token contracts
 2. incompatibilities due to inconsistency with ERC20
-3. excessive authorities of Token administrators[9]
+3. excessive authorities of Token administrators [[16\]](https://medium.com/@peckshield/highly-manipulatable-erc20-tokens-identified-in-multiple-top-exchanges-including-binance-d158deab4b9a)

 ## Why This Repo?

-There are many projects in Ethereum community contributing to the ecosystem of smart contracts, such as 'A guide to smart contract security best practices'[10] maintained by Consensys and 'OpenZeppelin, a framework to build secure smart contracts on Ethereum'[11] developer by OpenZeppelin.
+There are many projects in Ethereum community contributing to the ecosystem of smart contracts, such as 'A guide to smart contract security best practices' [[17\]](https://github.com/ConsenSys/smart-contract-best-practices) maintained by Consensys and 'OpenZeppelin, a framework to build secure smart contracts on Ethereum' [[18\]](https://github.com/OpenZeppelin/openzeppelin-solidity) developed by OpenZeppelin.

 However, we found the fact that a majority of issues in buggy Token contracts come from refering, copying and modifying code without caution.
 Also, using incorrect example code is a cause.
 It is difficult for beginners and developers of smart contracts to determine whether a contract snippet from main net contains bugs and identify these issues in seconds.